 The Agile system is a method for dealing with a task by separating it into a few stages.
 It includes consistent cooperation with partners and nonstop improvement at each stage.
 When the work starts, groups cycle through a course of arranging, executing, and assessing.

 Scrum is an agile development methodology utilized in the advancement of Software dependent on an iterative and steady cycle.
 Scrum is a versatile, quick, adaptable, and successful agile framework that is intended to convey worth to the client through the improvement of the task.
-The essential goal of Scrum is to fulfill the client’s need through a climate of straightforwardness in correspondence, aggregate liability, and constant advancement.
+The essential goal of Scrum is to fulfill the client’s needs through a climate of straightforwardness in communication, collective responsibility, and constant improvement.

 ScrumMaster